 Bulkhead Air-Conditioning Systems

-Bulkhead air-conditioning systems have similarities to both split systems and ducted systems.
-They’re for apartments or single-room cooling, and involve an outdoor unit, and an internal unit.
-Unlike split systems, whose internal unit is visible, the internal bulkhead unit is tucked away off to the side of the ceiling space, emitting cool air into the room via a low-profile grille.
-This makes for a low-profile air-conditioning solution.
+Bulkhead air-conditioning systems are a type of air-conditioner that is installed in a wall or bulkhead.
+Unlike split systems, where the internal unit is visible, the internal bulkhead unit is tucked away out of sight, emitting cool air into the room via a low-profile grille.
 Like ducted systems, bulkhead systems are integrated into the structure and their installation generally need to be done as part of a construction or renovation process.

 Cassette Air Conditioners